vegaonline/G4Tarc/README.md

 ./TARCVEGA.run run.mac | vis.mac

 The output file is "G4TARC_output.root" which could be copied as res.root.
-The file "RootMacroNew.C" stored in "IMP_CODELETS" directory could be used to produced png using ROOT.
+The file "RootDataPlotting.C" could be used to produced png using ROOT.